shineeun/shineeun.github.io/_posts/2022-01-16-study-graphs7.md

 Ji, S., Pan, S., Cambria, E., Marttinen, P., & Philip, S. Y. (2021).
 A survey on knowledge graphs: Representation, acquisition, and applications.
 IEEE Transactions on Neural Networks and Learning Systems.

+## Abstract
+Human knowledge provides a formal understanding of the world.
+Knowledge graphs that represent structuralrelations between entities have become an increasingly popular research direction towards cognition and human-level intelligence.
+In this survey, we provide a comprehensive review of knowledge graph covering overall research topics about 1) knowledge graph representation learning, 2) knowledge acquisition and completion, 3) temporal knowledge graph, and 4) knowledge-aware applications, and summarize recent breakthroughs and perspective directions to facilitate future research.
+We propose a full-view categorization and new taxonomies on these topics.
+Knowledge graph embedding is organized from four aspects of representation space, scoring function, encoding models, and auxiliary information.
+For knowledge acquisition, especially knowledge graph completion, embedding methods, path inference, and logical rule reasoning, are reviewed.
+We further explore several emerging topics, including meta relational learning, commonsense reasoning, and temporal knowledge graphs.
+To facilitate future research on knowledge graphs, we also provide a curated collection of datasets and open-source libraries on different tasks.
+In the end, we have a thorough outlook on several promising research directions.

 ## 1. Overview
 ### A. Brief history of knowledge bases
    * Reasoning and problem solving에 많이 사용되어 왔으며, resource description framework (RDF)와 Web Ontology Language (OWL)을 통해서 Semantic web에 대한 중요한 기준들이 세워졌다.